avelino/avelino.run/content/uses.md

 > For all software that has the option to change the theme I use [Dracula Pro](https://draculatheme.com/pro)
 > my dotfile share in [this repository](https://github.com/avelino/dotfiles)

-## Productivity

-- Todoist with a [GTD mindset](https://gettingthingsdone.com/) for managing my tasks.
-- Superhuman
-- [Cron](https://cron.app/), in the past used Fantastical
-- Notion
-- 1Password
-- [Raycast](https://www.raycast.com/), in the past used Alfred
-- Spotify
-- Zapier (IFTTT personal actions)

 ## Another apps

-- Chrome - main browser
+- Brave - main browser
 - Figma
 - Google Drive